 Percheron Article and Photos Copyrighted - see credits below

-The long history of the Percheron includes this breed being used as war hoses, coach horses, farm horses,heavy artillery horses and even as horses under saddle.
+The Percheron draft breed's long history includes being used as war hoses, coach , farm, heavy artillery and even under saddle.
 This breed is immensely powerful, very hardy and very versatile with a stylish, long, free and low action distinctive among the heavy breeds.
-They are also noted for the excellence of their powerful hindquarters which are sloped and unusually long for a draft breed.

-One of the most elegant of the heavy draft horse breeds, much is owed to the influence of oriental blood.
+The Percheron draft is one of the most elegant of the heavy draft horse breeds, and much is owed to the influence of oriental blood.
 The Percheron originated in the limestone region of Le Perche in Normandy (France) with a history that dates from perhaps as early as A. D. 732 when it is claimed that the breed's ancestors carried knights to victory at Poitiers.
 As a result the Barb or Arab horses became available to French Breeders and for sure this eastern blood was available after the first Crusade in 1096 when Comte de Perche returned from the Crusades and expeditions into Spanish territory.